-After a child is offered enrollment, the parent/guardian will receive a Release of Records Form, requiring the parent/quardian signature/s which will be mailed or faxed to the child's previous school in order to receive As a charter school, INVEST COLLEGIATE will receive students from other schools.
-Upon enrollment, parents will be asked to complete a questionnaire providing additional information about their child. questionnaire gives parents the opportunity to share information about their child including interests, hobbies, activities, and/or favorite books or As an accountability check and to make sure that all students are receiving the services they need to be successful, the EC Collegiate Leader will also review each cumulative folder to gather information related to the child and the appropriate services.
+After a child is offered enrollment, the parent/guardian will receive a Release of Records Form, requiring the parent/quardian signature/s which will be mailed or faxed to the child's previous school in order to receive records.
+As a charter school, INVEST COLLEGIATE will receive students from other schools.
+Upon enrollment, parents will be asked to complete a their child. additional information about questionnaire providing This questionnaire gives students/parents the opportunity to share information regarding interests, hobbies, activities, and/or work experiences.
+As an accountability check and to make sure that all students are receiving the services they need to be successful, the EC Collegiate Leader will also review each cumulative folder to gather information related to the child and the appropriate services.
 At times it can be difficult to get cumulative records from schools.
 The EC Collegiate Leader in conjunction with school leadership will work hard with an aggressive deadline to make sure that all cumulative folders are received.
 All students records, including EC, will be located in a locked records room with lcked fire proof file cabinets.
 All student records, including EC, will remain at the school site.